Employment Opportunity and Organizational Human Capital Infrastructure

 More Accessibility – More Precision – More Help

 The Stepped Care model for mental health offers an innovative approach to delivering personalized emotional support.
 It is based on the principles of flexibility, continuity of care, and optimal resource utilization.
-Instead of a one-size-fits-all solution, the model enables mental health support to be provided at different levels of expertise and complexity — from peer support, information, counseling, and resilience-building tools provided by community mentors, through Psychological Wellbeing Practitioners (PWPs) who address moderate difficulties and promote mental wellbeing, to professional treatment offered by licensed mental health experts.
+Instead of a one-size-fits-all solution, the model enables mental health support to be provided at different levels of expertise and complexity — from peer support, information, counseling, and resilience-building tools provided by community mentors, through Psychological Wellbeing Practitioners (PWPs) who address moderate difficulties and promote wellbeing, to professional treatment offered by licensed mental health experts.

 PWP-ISRAEL is a pioneering and unique program within the public sector, providing services to individuals experiencing moderate psychological distress.
 It offers bachelor’s degree holders in health and welfare fields the opportunity to integrate into the public service system and contribute to mental health care in Israel.